feather-game-engine/feather/README.md

 - Game compiling system (a way to actually ship games)
 - Levels (like scenes in other engines)
 - Entity grouping
-- A view (camera) system
-- A more modular design, and support for external modules
 - A timing system
-- More options in PROJECT.h
 - Window resizing (game scales with it) & fullscreen windows
 - Simple serialization (saving & loading funcs)
-- Textbox Input
-- Better structure for projects (easier to work with more than one file)
-- Automatic assets/ injection into asset paths. (type "player.png" instead of "assets/player.png")
 - Simple GUI, or at least some small helper utilities
 - More advanced input (key release and key press functions, as well as support for more keys)
 - Higher quality documentation & documentation translations
-- Different sizes of text and custom font loading
 - More advanced debugging inside the engine, such as returning an error when a sound is not found (similar to what is done for images currently).
 A debug mode (with a gui!) is currently being worked on.
 - Finished documentation
 - Updating the example project to showcase all features.

 If you want to suggest a feature, open an issue.

-## Known Bugs

-These are bugs, both major and minor, that I am aware of and working on fixing.
-This could be another good place to get started if you are looking to contribute.

-- playSound() may not work, depending on your platform.
-- Crash() fails to produce any color on Windows.
-- Collision on RigidEntities is a little bit wonky.